redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 - label

-/// type=MS, answer=[1,3,4]

-What values are assigned to attibute `style` on line 8 and line 9?

-- color: orange

-- align: center

-- font-family: comic sans

-- text-align: center

-- font: comic sans

 /// type=SS, answer=[3]

-On line 9, the attribute `style` values are seperated by what character?
+On line 9, the attribute `style` pair values are seperated by what character?

 - `.` period